MalenaLucero/starwars/README.md

 # Star Wars Challenge

-In this challenge, the user inputs the name of two Star Wars characters and the app will return the movies in which both characters appear.
+When the user inputs the name of two Star Wars characters, the app will return the movies in which both characters appear.

 ## Getting started